sbangalore/sbangalore.github.io/_posts/2019-12-05-Journal-of-Finance-Nov-TLDR.md

 ___

 <span style="color:blue"> Jointly, they explain 23.4% of the variation in the PCA component.
 Search and bargaining capture 18% of variation, and inventory captures 13.9%.
-Compared to the initial CDGM model, the mean and median adjusted R^2s increase by 9 and 14.4% respectively to 30.7% and …? (couldn't find this).
+Compared to the initial CDGM model, the mean and median adjusted R^2s increase respectively by 9% and 14.4% to 30.7% and …?.
 This implies that OTC frictions account for 1/3 of total explained variation in yield spread changes.</span>